nicolegee001/Machine-Learning-Algorithms/README.md

 # Machine Learning Algorithms
 This repository is a collection of various machine learning algorithms written in python.
-The goal of this repository is to explore and understand how to apply different algorithms in python. *(Not to explain the statistical methods or produce the best model)*
+The goal of this repository is to explore and understand how to apply different algorithms in python.
 Cheers!

 ## Supervised
 ### Regression